Are you using SEO effectively to boost your business?

-For mobile devices, this often means having a fast loading site because you’ll lose more than half your visitors if your site takes more than three seconds to load.
+With mobile devices, this often means having a fast loading site because you’ll lose more than half your visitors if your site takes more than three seconds to load.
 Use Google’s mobile speed test to check this.

-One mobile specific step to take includes setting up AMP (accelerated mobile pages) on your site for a fast experience for visitors.
+One mobile-specific step to take includes setting up AMP (accelerated mobile pages) on your site for a fast experience for visitors.

 To create a good mobile user experience, you also need a responsive design which resizes according to screen size.
 WordPress sites can handle this easily by using the right theme.
 Otherwise, check out Google’s own guidelines.

 You can also optimize your content so it meets the guidelines for “eyes-free” search.
 That means:

 - Formulating answers correctly

 - Keeping them to 29 words or so

 Another thing that affects Google’s perception of your site is how you market.
 In particular, Google dislikes zero-second popups which make for poor user experience.

 Since OptinMonster’s all about user experience, you won’t be surprised that we hate them too.
 That’s why we’ve made sure we have device-specific display rules, behavioral triggers like Exit-Intent®, MonsterLinks™ 2-step optins, and mobile-friendly themes.

 Not only will you avoid annoying visitors; you could also increase conversions by 185% like Salt Strong did, while still increasing organic traffic.